Collective wisdom: Contemporary definition and research

-Harnessing the collective wisdom of people is an area of intense contemporary interest and cutting-edge research.
-The application of the term to methodologies that are designed to harness collective wisdom is credited to the work of Alexander Christakis and his group, As the challenges society faces today are of extreme complexities, the only solution is to develop technologies capable of harnessing the Collective Intelligence and collective wisdom of many people, or even crowds.
-The Institute for 21st Century Agoras founded in 2002 by Alexander Christakis, the Wisdom Research Network of the University of Chicago launched in 2010 and the MIT Center for Collective Intelligence founded by Thomas W. Malone in 2007 are some examples.

 Collective Wisdom Initiative

 The Collective Wisdom Initiative was formed in 2000 with the support of the Fetzer Institute for the purpose of gathering material on the research, theory, and practice of collective wisdom.
 It was a collaboration of practitioners and academics in areas such as business, health care, mental health, education, criminal justice, and conflict resolution.
 Several of the founding members subsequently co-authored The Power of Collective Wisdom.
 In this, six stances or principles, which support the power of collective wisdom are presented: deep listening, suspension of certainty, seeing whole systems/seeking diverse perspectives, respect for other/group discernment, welcoming all that is arising, and trust in the transcendent.

 Two strands of thought relating to collective wisdom follow very different paths.
 The first suggests that aggregates of people and information will succeed in advancing wisdom, that wisdom is built on the accumulation of data and knowledge, without a need for judgement or qualification.
 Some have faulted this belief for failing to take into account the importance of 'adaptive assessment'.
 The second argues that wisdom is only possible in reflective states of mind, including metacognition.
 According to Alan Briskin, wisdom requires systematic reflection on the inner self and the outer states of social order.
 Mark Baurelein has made the case that the hypercommunication of knowledge has hobbled rather than promoted intellectual development.